huongung155/Web/96YelpCampv13/readme.md

 # Image Upload
 * Use multer to handle multipart/form-data in form upload and cloudinary to upload image, then this service will return the image link

+# 4 Types of directory link
+* ../abc/xyz is to come to root directory of abc
+* ./abc/xyz = abc/xyz is to come to abc
+* /abc/xyz : example app.use(express.static('./public')), so it is to come to public/abc/xyz

 # Migrate to Bootstrap v4
 * In header.ejs, change link of bootstrap to v4
 	* Change the navbar